IT-Minds/client_comby_oilcontrols/frontend/README.md

 npm run dev
 ```

-After this you can run the VSCode recipe to debug
+After running this command you can run the VSCode recipe to debug